Report to: Assistant Superintendent for Teaching and Learning

 Working Conditions/Physical Requirements:

-Work is performed primarily in an office environment; however, travel is required to local school districts and for workshops, committee representation, and conferences.
-Vehicle is required for transportation to various sites.
+Work is performed primarily in an office environment; however, travel is required to local school districts and workshops, committee representation, and conferences.
 Sitting for extended periods of time may be required.
 Lifts and carries a maximum of 40 pounds.
 Adequate manual and finger dexterity, hearing, speech, and vision are necessary to perform the essential functions of this position.
+This position is eligible for telecommuting per Policy 5225.

 Hazards: Those present in a normal office environment.
-Routine travel may pose potential hazards including driving in inclement weather.
+Routine travel may pose potential hazards including traveling in inclement weather.